Caitlin Todd

 Caitlin "Kate" Todd is a fictional character featured in the CBS television drama NCIS portrayed by Sasha Alexander, appearing in 49 episodes of the series.
-Alexander made her series debut in the season one premiere "Yankee White", before departing the regular cast in the season two finale "Twilight".
+Alexander made her series debut in the episode "Yankee White", before departing the regular cast in the season two finale "Twilight".
 Alexander was credited as a guest star for her appearances in the season 3 episodes "Kill Ari (Part I)" and "Kill Ari (Part II)," and appeared uncredited as a voice actor during season 8's "A Man Walks Into a Bar".
 Subsequently, Alexander has appeared in photographs, flashbacks, archive footage, and CGI footage.
 Her most recent appearance was through archive footage in "Two Steps Back" (season 15).

 Casting

-Following JAG's "Ice Queen" and "Meltdown", the character of Kate was created to replace that of Vivian Blackadder (Robyn Lively), who Donald P. Bellisario felt was "too soft".
+Following JAG's "Ice Queen" and "Meltdown", the character of Kate was created to replace that of Vivian Blackadder, because Donald P. Bellisario felt Blackadder actress Robyn Lively was "too soft".
+Jennifer Aniston was also considered.
 Alexander credits CBS President Les Moonves with her casting, stating that she "had just finished doing a couple of other series for CBS and he said, 'come do this show'".